 British home buyers and other cash sale companies have been around for a long while now.
 The question is how do you spot a genuine quick sale company over a fake one?

-There are two key areas one needs to look into to achieve this, one way is by looking into home buyers reviews from users.
+There are two key areas one needs to look into to achieve this, one way is by looking into UK home buyers reviews from users.
 The second is to research British home buyers complaints to help see if their service is acceptable and if the average cash price offered is fair or not.

 The first thing to note when looking at British home buyers reviews is to try to make sure that the reviews are genuine - do not just trust a review on that company’s website.
 Look for trusted independent review sites like Trustpilot or Feefo.